rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

 Delegation and local actions
 ============================

 By default Ansible executes tasks on the remote machines that match the ``hosts`` line of your playbook.
 Some tasks always execute on the controller.
 These tasks, including ``include``, ``add_host``, and ``debug``, cannot be delegated.
-In most cases, however, you can perform a task on one host on behalf of another, or do local steps with reference to some remote hosts.
+In most cases, however, you can perform a task on one host on behalf of another, or do local steps with reference to remote hosts.

 .. contents::
    :local: